edgar-durand/nestjs-cloud-taskmq/README.md

 @CloudTaskConsumer({
   queues: ['email-queue', 'notification-queue'],
+  includeOidcToken: true, // If you are using a different auth mechanism or no auth (e.g., internal network),
+  // you might need to adjust or provide custom guards.
+  // For Cloud Tasks with OIDC:
-  validateOidcToken: true, // Validates OIDC tokens from GCP }) export class TasksController {
+  // Controller expects OIDC tokens from GCP for authentication.
+})
+export class TasksController {
   // The CloudTaskMQ library will handle most of the work for you,